TakuyaShintate/tsts/docs/src/modules/scalers.rst

 Min-Max Scaler
 --------------

-Scales values to a certain range (0-1)
+Scale values to a certain range (0-1).

 .. code-block:: yaml